 Step 1: On your MacBook, tap on the "Apple" icon displayed in the top left corner.
 Once done, click on the "System Preferences" and then tap on "Touch ID."

-Step 2: Navigate to the heading of "Use Touch ID" to see all the services where you can use this feature.
+Step 2: Navigate to the heading of "Use Touch ID for:" to see all the services where you can use this feature.
 Check on the services where you want to use the Touch ID.

 Method 3: Restart your MacBook